-Types of Identifiers
+Types of Identifiers in Server-Side Tracking

-The Transaction ID generated for server side tracking can be a number of things.
+The Transaction ID generated for server-side tracking can be a number of things.
 In some cases, it may be a randomly generated unique ID.
 A transaction ID can also be based on a combination of available variables, like a username, email address, or the IP address logged at the time the transaction starts.
 For some types of affiliate transactions, using the affiliate ID may also work as the identifier to track the transaction.